facebook/zstd/zstd_compression_format.md

-The purpose of this document is to define a lossless compressed data format, that is independent of CPU type, operating system, file system and character set, suitable for
-File compression, Pipe and streaming compression using the [Zstandard algorithm](http://www.zstandard.org).
+The purpose of this document is to define a lossless compressed data format, that is independent of CPU type, operating system, file system and character set, suitable for file compression, pipe and streaming compression, using the [Zstandard algorithm](http://www.zstandard.org).

 The data can be produced or consumed,